This section will help you to plan your visit and ensure you have a memorable experience at the International Bomber Command Centre.

 Concession rates are available – concessions cover those who are over 65 and disabled visitors.

 In line with many national, charity run heritage sites, the IBCC has to charge for parking to ensure that the ongoing maintenance of the Memorial, Gardens and grounds is funded.

 This ensures that these facilities can be made freely accessible to everyone.

 Motorcycles are free to park – there are designated areas.

 Bicycle racks are also provided.

 The IBCC is fully accessible to those who are mobility impaired or are wheelchair users.
 We also have a number of wheelchairs which are available for your use during your visit.
-There are two lifts, one at each end of the exhibition galleries and disabled toilets on both floors.
+There are two lifts, one at each end of the exhibition galleries and accessible toilets on both floors.

 The building has a hearing loop facility throughout.

 Our introductory films and many of the interactive displays carry subtitles.